com-480-data-visualization/data-visualization-project-2021-poso/README.md

 ## Milestone 2

-> Include sketches of the vizualiation you want to make in your final product.

-> List the tools that you will use for each visualization and which (past or future) lectures you will need.

-> Break down your goal into independent pieces to implement.
-Try to design a core visualization (minimal viable product) that will be required at the end.
-Then list extra ideas (more creative or challenging) that will enhance the visualization but could be dropped without endangering the meaning of the project.

-> You should have an initial website running with the basic skeleton of the visualization/widgets.

 ### Core visualization
 Ideally, the main visualization and it's related [auxiliary layouts](#topic-chart-and-tweets-and-news-listing) will remain on the main page.
 If implemented, we think that we will set a new tab per secondary visualization, namely the [bicharts](#bicharts) and the [end-to-end graph](#end-to-end-graph-for-tweets).